30 Easy Day Trips from Paris by Train (+ Map & Tips)

 Practical Tips for Paris Day Trips

-- Car Rentals: Pick up from Gare de Lyon or Porte Maillot to avoid inner-city driving.
+- Car rentals: Pick up outside the densest center (Gare de Lyon or Porte Maillot are convenient).

 Quick Transport Chart